BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 ## **Generate a new wallet**

-To start using **bloc-service** you must first generate a container using the [--generate-container](https://bloc-developer.com/api_bloc-service/cli_arguments#--generate-container) function.
+To start using **BLOC-service** you must first generate a container using the [--generate-container](https://bloc-developer.com/api_bloc-service/cli_arguments#--generate-container) function.

 Container file is the only file that stores all data required to run your service.
 It contains user addresses and private keys required to operate them.
 **Make sure to backup this file regularly**.